Tab2KGWiz/tab2kgwiz-api/README.md

 Tab2KGwiz is a Java Spring Boot application designed to transform tabular data into structured knowledge graphs (KGs).
 The tool leverages a robust Spring Boot backend to process and convert tabular data into RDF format.

+## Documentation (Guide)

+This project is part of the **TFG** (Trabajo de Fin de Grado) by **Zihan Chen** at the **Universidad de Lleida**.
+The project aims to provide a user-friendly interface for transforming tabular data into knowledge graphs.

+Chen, Z. (2024).
+[Asistente para la transformación de datos tabulares a Grafos de Conocimiento](https://repositori.udl.cat/items/20ea8d13-c336-46d2-af4b-cb3379931bcf).
+Guía de la aplicación.

 ## Features

 - **Tabular Data to Knowledge Graph Conversion**: Converts tabular data (e.g., CSV, JSON) into RDF.